Flights to Perth

 Perth has it all.
 Sapphire blue ocean, porcelain white sand beaches, a picturesque wine region, cute quokkas (cat-size hopping marsupials) and a well-developed restaurant scene.
 It also has an average of 8.5 sunshine hours a day, which is music to the ears of any holidaymaker.

 With a host of new attractions, dining and accommodation options, Perth's continued renaissance is a delight for new and returning visitors to explore.
 Set aside a few days to indulge in and explore Perth's exciting cultural, entertainment and sporting precincts.
 The nearby hubs of Northbridge, Mount Lawley, Burswood, Leederville, City Beach, Cottesloe and Fremantle are also worth your time.

 Things to do in Perth

+At 400 hectares, Kings Park and Botanic Garden is one of the largest inner-city parks in the world.
 A stroll around Kings Park is a perfect introduction to the city's natural beauty.
-From its elevated vantage point you'll enjoy spectacular views of the central city, colourful gardens full of native wildflowers and the sparkling river.
+From its elevated vantage point, you'll enjoy spectacular views of the central city, colourful gardens full of native wildflowers and the sparkling Swan River.

 Once you understand how Perth's CBD is put together head for the State Buildings, a wining, dining and retail area housed in 140-year old heritage buildings.
 Here you can freshen your palate with an Aperol Spritz - prosecco with an Italian aperitif, a splash of soda and an orange slice.
 The highly acclaimed Art Gallery of Western Australia is also in this area - admission's free.